 Diagnosing Complex PTSD

 If you suspect you may have Complex PTSD, it’s essential to seek professional help for a proper diagnosis.
 This will help guide your treatment plan and give you the support and resources you need.
-I am a therapist and coach who has earned an Advanced Certificate in Trauma Healing; please feel to reach out to schedule a session with me to learn if we could be a good fit in working together.
+I am a neurodiverse therapist and coach who has earned an Advanced Certificate in Trauma Healing; please feel free to reach out to schedule a session with me to learn if we could be a good fit in working together.

 Some common signs and symptoms of Complex PTSD include difficulty regulating emotions, negative self-perception, difficulty trusting others, feelings of shame or guilt, and dissociation.
 It’s important to note that everyone experiences trauma differently and may exhibit varying symptoms.